-A test administrator/proctor who has witnessed a testing incident, contact the school administrator and district assessment coordinator.
+A test administrator/proctor who has witnessed a testing incident should contact the school administrator and district assessment coordinator.
 Testing incidents and accommodation errors are reported by district assessment coordinators through the Testing Incident Reporting application available through the Iowa Education Portal.
 District Assessment Coordinators need an account and access to the reporting application within the portal.
 If the coordinator needs access to the portal and/or the reporting application, contact the district’s portal security officer.

 The state produces an Annual Condition of Education Report that provides statewide demographic, curriculum, staffing, financial, and achievement data to help districts and policymakers evaluate the state's educational system and ensure it is meeting the needs of students and communities.